Genymobile/scrcpy/README.md

 its content.
 You should avoid to paste sensitive content (like passwords) that way.

+#### Pinch-to-zoom

+To simulate "pinch-to-zoom": <kbd>Ctrl</kbd>+_click-and-move_.

+More precisely, hold <kbd>Ctrl</kbd> while pressing the left-click button.
+Until the left-click button is released, all mouse movements scale and rotate the content (if supported by the app) relative to the center of the screen.

+Concretely, scrcpy generates additional touch events from a "virtual finger" at a location inverted through the center of the screen.

 #### Text injection preference

 There are two kinds of [events][textevents] generated when typing text: